vittoric/vittoric/README.md

 Objective | Personal interests
 :-----------: | :-----------:
-- To conquer the world of Linux and become the ultimate superuser<br>
-- Gaining root access to the 42's server room and installing a secret arcade game<br>
-- Customizing the 42's login screen with memes<br> <br> |
+To conquer the world of Linux and become the ultimate superuser Gaining root access to the 42's server room and installing a secret arcade game Customizing the 42's login screen with memes |
 - Hacking into secure systems (for educational purposes only)<br>
 - Playing with firewalls<br>
 - Bragging about my Linux skills<br> <br>